Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 The permalink feature help SEO experts to provide short and informative URL which also increases the chances of ranking on search engines by including the main keyword.

-It is easy to insert title and meta description with WordPress
+It is easy to insert title and meta descriptions with WordPress

 Content titles and meta description improves the search engine rankings.
 As long as your title and meta description is relevant to the search query, there is a high chance for your site to appear on search engine result pages depending on the competition.